ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Prerequisites

-### Licenses and subscriptions

-**Currently, the information barrier feature is in preview**.
-When information barrier policies are generally available, they'll be included in the following subscriptions:
-- Microsoft 365 E5
-- Office 365 E5
-- Office 365 Advanced Compliance
-- Microsoft 365 Information Protection and Compliance

-For more details about these plans and compliance features, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).

-Licenses must be assigned to users who are affected by information barrier policies.
-In addition, users must be mail-enabled in Office 365.

 ### Permissions

 To define or edit information barrier policies, **you must be assigned an appropriate role**, such as one of the following: